serverless/serverless/docs/providers/aws/guide/variables.md

 ## Reference Variables in Javascript Files

 You can reference JavaScript modules to add dynamic data into your variables.

-Modules need to be referenced by relative paths, which should not reach out beyond project directory (by default service directory).
-If you work with multi-service project, you can change project directory boundary with `projectDir` setting (e.g. set `projectDir: ../` if you're service is nested in top level _service-x_ directory)

 ### Exporting an object